About a third of all Viennese households (380,000 homes) are supplied with district heating.

 1.5 million tons of carbon dioxide emissions are avoided per year thanks to district heating in Vienna.

-The first City of Vienna district heating pipes were laid in 1970, connecting Spittelau and the general hospital AKH Wien.
+The first City of Vienna district heating pipes were laid in 1970, connecting the waste incineration plant Spittelau and the general hospital AKH Wien.

 In 2018, Vienna’s district heating network stretched out to 1,200 km.
 That’s the distance from Vienna to Paris.